Tiwari-Sumit1612/brain-Tumor-MRI-Classification-CNN-/README.md

-# Brain Tumor Classification using CNN
+# Brain Tumor Classification using ANN

 ## Overview
 This project implements a Convolutional Neural Network (CNN) for multi-class classification of brain tumors using MRI images.
 The model is designed to classify images into different tumor categories with high accuracy and improved generalization.